Hey Mom (or Dad)!

 Most cases of Cradle Cap will have disappeared by your baby’s first birthday.
 However, in the meantime, most sources recommend a natural oil treatment and regular (though not necessarily daily) gentle shampooing to reduce symptoms.

-- Alternate Morrocco Method’s Sea Essence Shampoo, Pine Shale Shampoo, and Apple Cider Vinegar Shampoo.
+- Alternate Morrocco Method’s Sea Essence Baby Shampoo and Heavenly Essence Baby Shampoo.

 - Shampoo twice.
 For the first washing, simply massage the shampoo in and rinse out.
 For the second shampoo, spend a brief amount of time gently massaging your baby’s scalp before you rinse.
 Rinse thoroughly.